edgarshurtado/Knowledge-Log/symfony.md

     <link rel="stylesheet" href="{{ asset_url }}" />
 {% endstylesheets %}
 ```

+### Prepare Assetic for production

+For the production enviroment is needed to dump all the files managed by
+assetic

+* `php app/console assetic:dump --env=prod --no-debug`

 ### Errors encountered
 I got the following error after configuring assetic to work from twig: